 The Iberian Gate

-The painting of the Iberian Virgin is the main attraction.
-The Iberian Virgin is well-known for its miraculous abilities and according to local legend, the icon caused a war to end when blood began flowing from its face.
-Admire the gate as you begin your journey into this historic square.
+The painting of the Iberian Virgin is the main attraction here — The Iberian Virgin is well-known for its miraculous abilities, and according to local legend, the icon caused a war to end when blood began flowing from the icon's face.

 St. Basil's Cathedral

-Ivan The Terrible ordered the construction of this cathedral in order to mark the capture of Kazan from Mongol forces.
-The cathedral was originally all white with gold domes.
+Ivan The Terrible ordered the construction of this cathedral in order to mark the capture of Kazan from Mongol forces — the cathedral was originally all white with gold domes.
 However in the late 1800s, the cathedral was remodeled and painted with the more complex and intricate design we all recognize.

 Statue of Minin and Pozharsky

 Right in front of St. Basils Cathedral, you'll notice a sculpture that commemorates Prince Dmitry Pozharsky and the butcher Kuzma Minin who were leaders of the militia who repelled Polish invaders in 1612.
 Along the bottom, one base relief shows the people of Novogorod bringing their sons to be armed, and another shows the Polish fleeing from the Kremlin, being pursued by Russian troops.